andywar65/django-cad-inspector/README.rst

 Changelog
 ---------

+-  0.4.0: Breaking change: change of app name, see install
 -  0.3.2: Also Stagings in admin
 -  0.3.1: Small fix to lamp position
 -  0.3.0: Staged entities may be presented in wireframe mode (if